IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-02-22-Idyllic Cases - Build Guide.md

 - Build from the bottom-upwards.
 - Don’t start peeling and building the case till the PCB and Plate are soldered together.
 This minimizes the time for exposed acrylic to accumulate dust.
 - Wiping down each layer of acrylic is recommended to minimize dust and the risk of ElectroStatic Discharge (EST).
 - Some surfaces have protective film on both sides.
-Acrylic with brown films only has protection on 1 side.
+Acrylic with brown-film only has protection on 1 side.
 - To make the peeling process easier, tweezers or a hobby blade are convenient to use.
 Sometimes sticky-tape can also be used to help pull film off.
 - The plate also has protective film that needs removing.